 B2 (Riboflavin): Riboflavin helps with metabolism and tons and tons of other cell functions.
 The bonus is that you can find Riboflavin is just about anything.
 Replenish with – healthy, whole, nonprocessed foods.

 B6 (Pyridoxine): Lacking B6 can lead to anemia, depression, and cognitive dysfunction.
 Replenish with – Bananas, potatoes, poultry and sneak in a shot of your grandparent’s prune juice.

 Vitamin C.: It is essential for tissue and bone repair and the elimination of free radicals and not getting scurvy.
 Replenish with – Fruits and vegetables specifically citrus fruits are especially rich in this essential nutrient.
 And no, drinking orange juice in the form of a screwdriver or mimosa does not cancel out what the alcohol deprives the body of.

 Vitamin D.: This vitamin is your bone’s best friend.
 Without Vitamin D your body can have problems with osteoporosis, rickets and general bone and teeth weaknesses.
 Replenish with – dairy products, fish, liver, and sunlight.

 And, of course, water: An effect of drinking alcohol is dehydration because alcohol is a diuretic.
 H2O is an extremely important nutrient that must be replaced every day.
 Drink some and then drink some more.

 Does this list seem a little lengthy to keep track of?
-Well, the good news is that our EBOOST Super Powder and Shot can replenish a lot of these vitamins and minerals for your body.
+Well, the good news is that our EBOOST SUPER FUEL, SUPER POWDER, and SHOTS you can replenish a lot of these vitamins and minerals for your body.
 So next time, you’ve had a couple to drink, boost your body’s vitamins and minerals with some EBOOST.

 - Our Perfect Start to a Girl’s Night Out